Trebarwith Strand: Surfing and bathing

 Frequent strong swells coming in from the Atlantic Ocean make for excellent surfing and the sands are ideal for children, but the state of the tide has a major impact on the beach.
 As the tide comes in, the sands are swiftly submerged by the incoming seas until all that is left of the beach is the rocks at the base of the cliffs.
 RNLI provide lifeguards during working hours (9–5).
 Unwary visitors can easily be cut off by the rising waters with a number of people having to be rescued each year.

 Access by road and path

 Vehicle access to the beach is via a dead-end lane known as the Sanding Road which runs down a narrow valley from the B3263 Tintagel to Camelford road.
 From Tintagel, a shortcut is available through the village of Treknow which then joins the Sanding Road.
+One of the adjacent disused slate quarries has become a glamping site called Kudhva.

 Trebarwith Strand is accessible to walkers along the South West Coast Path from both the north and south.
 The footpath, running through Access Land passes boreholes and other remnants of the cliff quarry workings which were in operation until 1937.